ypaulsussman/yblog/content/other_peoples_lines.md

 Let the gods avenge themselves. -Roman law maxim, on blasphemy

-To fall in love is to create a religion that has a fallible god. –Jorge Luis Borges, writer (1899-1986)
+To fall in love is to create a religion that has a fallible god. -Jorge Luis Borges, writer (1899-1986)

 A man said to the universe: "Sir I exist!" / "However," replied the universe, "The fact has not created in me / A sense of obligation." -Stephen Crane, writer (1871-1900)

 I have often wondered how it is that every man loves himself more than all the rest of men, but yet sets less value on his own opinion of himself than on the opinion of others. -Marcus Aurelius, philosopher (121-180)

-I cannot believe in a God who wants to be praised all the time. –Friedrich Nietzsche, philosopher (1844-1900)
+I cannot believe in a God who wants to be praised all the time. -Friedrich Nietzsche, philosopher (1844-1900)

 What I like in a good author isn't what he says, but what he whispers. -Logan Pearsall Smith, essayist (1865-1946)